-The energy-saving performance of the roof insulation improved by 26% according to Knauf Energy Solutions
+The energy-saving performance of the roof insulation improved by 26%, according to Knauf Energy Solutions data.

-The roof retrofits were included in the first wave of the buildings' renovation in 2019 to deliver on Flemish Government targets by 2020.
-The full energy-saving results of the project were set be revealed in early 2022.
+The roof retrofits were included in the first wave of the buildings' renovation in 2019 to deliver on Flemish energy-saving results of the project were set be revealed in early 2022.